Tokyo is a modern, fast and crowded city with a population of 38 million (with its metropolitan area)! It consists of 23 special wards.

 At the market, you can taste all the best quality and delicious fresh fish and sushi.
 Just paradise!

 The most famous event in this place is the Tuna auction which is between 3:30 am and 6:00 am in certain days.
-They had 2 tours which first start at 5:25 am and it is recommended to arrive at least 4 am or even earlier!
+They had 2 tours which first start at 5:25 am.
+It is recommended to arrive at 4 am or even earlier!

 Also, be ready for the chill as it gets really cold there and you might not get to the auction if it is really crowded as each tour only allows just 60 people.